A Towson University adjunct professor was fired last week after using a racially insensitive term in his art class.

 Adam Jackson, president of Leaders of a Beautiful Struggle, a campus group that promotes social justice, said he didn't know the context of the incident but was intrigued by Zaruba's wording, which included reference to "a corporate plantation."

-"I think that the university firing him on the base of using a racially charged word is an excuse to escape criticism from across the university," Jackson said.
+"I think that the university firing him on the basis of using a racially charged word is an excuse to escape criticism from across the university," Jackson said.
 "At worst, it could be a racially insensitive analogy, but to call the university a 'corporate plantation' would be a deep statement that directly challenges the politics of this university."

 Cara Ober, a fellow adjunct professor in the art department, said she was sad to hear of Zaruba's dismissal because he had served as a mentor to many successful artists.